hotelski/WaterMe/README.md

 <td width="50%" valign="top">

 ### 💧 Smart care reminders
-Create personalized schedules for watering, fertilizing, repotting, misting, and pruning.
+Create personalized schedules for watering and fertilizing.
 See tasks that are due today or overdue and mark them as completed directly in the app.

 </td>
 <td width="50%" valign="top">